Mon - Fri

 Worcester State University is committed to being an inclusive community in which our diversity enhances learning for all and in which people from all cultures and backgrounds have the opportunity to participate fully and succeed.

 Public Notice of the Americans with Disabilities Act

 Worcester State provides equal access to its programs, services, and employment for all persons including persons with disabilities.
 It is the policy of the University to maintain an academic and work environment free of discrimination.
-If you have concerns related to non-discrimination policies or a grievance related to the Americans with Disabilities Act, please contact:
+If you have concerns related to non-discrimination policies or a grievance related to the Americans with Disabilities Act, please contact Student Accessibility Services.

 Students and visitors who anticipate needing accommodations due to a

-disability, or who have questions about access, may contact Student Accessibility Services at
+disability, or who have questions about access, may contact Student Accessibility Services.

 Faculty and staff members should contact human resources and equal opportunity with

 Worcester State University is committed to providing access to all individuals, with or without disabilities, seeking information on our website.
 Worcester State University strives to comply with the standards of the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) 2.0.